mike-battaglia/dto-homework/toe/presentation/ch41p.md

----

-**Slide Title:** Bringing It Home: Applying Abhidharma in Daily Life
+# Bringing It Home: Applying Abhidharma in Daily Life

----

 ### **Your Mind: The Ultimate Life Hack**